Using the Variant Source and Variant Sink blocks

-In this example we will show the work of blocks Variant Source and Variant Sink.
-These blocks allow you to switch between different realisations of models that are generators of input data or consumers of output data of some subsystem.
+In this example, we will show how the blocks work.
+Variant Source and Variant Sink.
+These blocks allow you to switch between different model implementations, which are generators of input data or consumers of output data of some subsystem.

 Introduction

-Suppose you need to calculate the performance of a model with different input sensors, different cyclograms, or different output data filtering algorithms.
-For such testing, you could build several separate models, the number of which would quickly become impractically large.
-Or you can collect all the models into one and switch conditions using variables.
+Suppose you need to calculate the operation of a model with different input sensors, different cyclograms, or different algorithms for filtering data at the output.
+For such testing, you can assemble several separate models, the number of which will quickly become impractically large.
+Or you can assemble all the models into one and switch the conditions using variables.

-In this simplified example, the model configuration will be specified by two scalar variables:
+In this simplified example, the model configuration will be set by two scalar variables.:

 Pkg.add(["Combinatorics"])